Our Safeguarding Policy

 - Safe environments at the Y and in Communities which empower Children and Young People to thrive; and

 - We have an unwavering focus and commitment to safeguarding children first and foremost in everything we do.
-We have official accreditation as a Child Safe Organisation and a strong Safeguarding Children and Young People Policy and Procedures.
+We are a Child Safe Organisation and have strong Safeguarding Children and Young People Policy and Procedures.
 These frameworks are helping us to continually embed a child and young people safe culture into YMCA WA.

 The Y WA recognises that all children and young people have the right to develop and reach their potential in environments that are caring, nurturing and safe.

 The Y WA considers any form of child/young person abuse, inclusive of emotional, physical, sexual abuse or neglect, as intolerable under any circumstances and that the protection, supervision and safety of children and young people is paramount.